We’ve found the best offers in the John Lewis Black Friday sale

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-John Lewis’s Black Friday 2021 sale is here: Shop the best deals on Dyson, Nespresso, Lego and more
+John Lewis’s Black Friday 2021 sale is here: Shop the best deals on Oculus, Nespresso, All Saints and more

-Get ready to bag a bargain on brands like Apple, Lego, Nespresso and more
+Get ready to bag a bargain on and more from the stalwart department store

 Black Friday’s main event is here and you surely know the score by now.
 From now, through to Cyber Monday, this weekend will see thousands of deals and discounts to shop from hundreds of retailers.